Miriam Kastner: Key research

 One of Kastner's most important publications is one of her most recent “50 years of scientific drilling”.
-This article is particularly as it highlights some of her major findings over the last 50 years.
+This article is particularly significant as it highlights some of her major findings over the last 50 years.
 This paper does well to review drilling projects as well as highlight major scientific achievements of the work.
 The major drilling projects mentioned in the article are as follows, the Mohole Project, Joides and the Deep Sea Drilling Project, the Ocean Drilling Program, and the Integrated Ocean Drilling Program and International Ocean Discovery Program.
 Each of these projects have made significant contributions to the field of geology.
-The Mohole Project was famous for recovering large deposits of subseafloor basalt, the Joides and the Deep Sea Drilling Project was known for being one of the first to identify and record the sedimentary rock layering of our ocean floors, and the Integrated Ocean Drilling Program and International Ocean Discovery Program made discoveries that help shape the education system of undergraduates as well as in grades K-12.
+The Mohole Project was famous for recovering large deposits of subseafloor basalt, the Joides and the Deep Sea Drilling Project was known for being one of the first to identify and record the sedimentary rock layering of our ocean floors, and the Integrated Ocean Drilling Program and International Ocean Discovery Program made findings that helped shape the education system of undergraduates as well as in grades K-12.
 Some of the major achievements of scientific ocean drilling are listed below: